 How many projects have received funding thus far?

-Since the fund’s inception in 2001, more than $50 million has been awarded to 39 projects that are not only generating room nights, but are also great assets to the community.
-More than 40% of the funds disbursed have gone to City of Asheville owned or affiliated projects, including the John B. Lewis Soccer Fields, Pack Square Park, a portion of the Wayfinding program, the U.S. Cellular Center (now known as Harrah’s Cherokee Center – Asheville) and riverfront redevelopment (the River Arts District), and most recently the Woodfin Greenway and Blueway, and the Enka Recreation Destination.
+Since the fund’s inception in 2001, nearly $60 million has been awarded to 46 community projects that are not only generating room nights, but are also great assets to the community.
+More than 67% of the funds disbursed have gone to Buncombe County and City of Asheville-owned or affiliated projects, including the John B. Lewis Soccer Fields, Pack Square Park, a portion of the Wayfinding program, the U.S. Cellular Center (now known as Harrah’s Cherokee Center – Asheville), riverfront redevelopment (the River Arts District), and most recently the Woodfin Greenway and Blueway, and the Enka Recreation Destination.
 Review the list of funded projects here.

 How are funds disbursed once a project is awarded funding?

 Disbursement of the monies takes place after various steps in the construction process have occurred.
-Contractual language in the specific grant agreements outlines a series of provisions and covenants tied to disbursement of the funds as well as remedies in the event of a breach.
+Contractual language in the specific grant agreements outlines a series of provisions and covenants tied to the disbursement of the funds as well as remedies in the event of a breach.
 When it becomes clear a project won’t move forward, under certain contracts, the award can be rescinded.